 GSR particles are chemically stable and tapelift samples can be stored indefinitely prior to analysis.
 The SEM/EDX examination is non-destructive and samples can be re-examined if necessary.

 People not exposed to firearms or discharged ammunition components are not expected to have GSR particles on their hands or clothing.
 Finding GSR particles on a person is not proof that they discharged a firearm.
 The presence of GSR particles may be the result of activities such as discharging a firearm, being in proximity to a firearm during discharge, handling a firearm or a fired cartridge case, or contact with another surface bearing GSR.
 The number of GSR particles found does not establish which activity deposited them.

-The number of GSR particles identified on an item will be reported.
-When more than ten GSR particles are identified on an item, the report will indicate more than ten.
+The number of GSR particles identified on an item will be specified in the report.